 So what are some of the most popular medical foods out there?
 From what we see in the marketplace and hear from customers, the company Metagenics has most of the most popular medical foods for the conditions we’ve focused on in this guide.
-Although there are a wide range of supplements for GI related conditions when it comes to the actual “medical food” aspect this is where Metagenics excels.
+Although there is a wide range of supplements for GI-related conditions when it comes to the actual “medical food” aspect this is where Metagenics excels.
 Nutridyn is also a recent entrant into the Medical Foods space.
 Please note that none of these products should be taken without the express consent of your doctor and should be used in partnership with your doctor for your specific medical plan and conditions.

-In support of Inflammatory Bowel Disease and Compromised Gut Function, UltraInflamX utilizes a proprietary vegan pea/rice protein matrix technology with added amino acids (including 50% essential amino acids, including branched chain amino acids) and L-glutamine to support lean tissue and intestinal mucosal cells.
+In support of Inflammatory Bowel Disease and Compromised Gut Function, UltraInflamX utilizes a proprietary vegan pea/rice protein matrix technology with added amino acids (including 50% essential amino acids, including branched-chain amino acids) and L-glutamine to support lean tissue and intestinal mucosal cells.
 It features Isomalto-oligosaccharides (IMO), a prebiotic that encourages the production of short-chain fatty acids (SCFAs), which promote intestinal mucosal health and a healthy intestinal environment.
-The fat profile includes flaxseed oil, a source of alpha-linolenic acid (an omega-3 fatty acid) and medium chain triglycerides, a rapidly absorbed lipid source.
+The fat profile includes flaxseed oil, a source of alpha-linolenic acid (an omega-3 fatty acid), and medium-chain triglycerides, a rapidly absorbed lipid source.
 UltraInflamX includes 20+ vitamins and minerals, including key micronutrient forms designed for enhanced bioavailability (folate, B12, D3) to help address increased nutrient needs and 6 grams of fiber per serving.
 It comes in the following flavors and package sizes.

-In support of Inflammatory Bowel Disease and Compromised Gut Function, Dynamic Inflam-Eze utilizes a vegan rice protein matrix technology with added amino acids including branched chain amino acids) and L-glutamine to support lean tissue and intestinal mucosal cells.
+In support of Inflammatory Bowel Disease and Compromised Gut Function, Dynamic Inflam-Eze utilizes a vegan rice protein matrix technology with added amino acids including branched-chain amino acids) and L-glutamine to support lean tissue and intestinal mucosal cells.
 Dynamic Inflam-Eze is a comprehensive nutritional supplement for individuals looking to support overall well-being and healthy inflammatory markers with potent ingredients such as turmeric.
-It is a plant-based protein powder full of vitamins, minerals, antioxidants, amino acids, BCAAs, and a balanced ratio of protein, carbohydrates, and fats for optimal support of macro- and micronutrients based on clinical research.
+It is a plant-based protein powder full of vitamins, minerals, antioxidants, amino acids, BCAAs, and a balanced ratio of protein, carbohydrates, and fats for optimal support of macro-and micronutrients based on clinical research.

 It comes in the following flavors and package sizes.

 UltraGI Replenish is a medical food formulated to provide specialized macro and micro-nutrient support for patients with compromised gut function with digestive disorders including malabsorption.
-UltraGI is specifically formulated to address gastrointestinal (GI) issues such as Irritable Bowel Syndrome (IBD), Leaky Gut, Crohns and has scientifically proven nutrients.
+UltraGI is specifically formulated to address gastrointestinal (GI) issues such as Irritable Bowel Syndrome (IBD), Leaky Gut, Crohns, and has scientifically proven nutrients.

 Ultragi Replenish is specially designed for maximum absorption utilizing a proprietary formula called Sustamine.
-Sustamine is an advanced form of L-Glutamine that is highly absorb-able and in studies it shows a 224% increase in absorption compared to standard L-Glutamine.
+Sustamine is an advanced form of L-Glutamine that is highly absorbable and in studies it shows a 224% increase in absorption compared to standard L-Glutamine.
 L-Glutamine is a fuel source for your mucosal cells and this critical amino acid works hard to improve those intestinal mucosal cells so they can work properly.
 Many of the symptoms of Leaky Gut are resolved once these cells have healed and can perform their basic functions so absorption into those cells is key to ensuring they are functioning optimally. https://tinyurl.com/ultragi

 UltraMeal Advanced Protein is a medical food specially formulated to support the nutritional management of sarcopenia.
 This advanced formula features essential amino acids, including added leucine, to support the healthy aging of skeletal muscle and to help address sarcopenia, the age-associated loss of skeletal muscle mass.

 Each serving provides 20 g of protein from a proprietary blend of pea and rice and amino acids.
-10 g (of the total protein) consist of essential amino acids including 5 g of BCAA, which, combined with exercise, may help support muscle maintenance.
+10 g (of the total protein) consists of essential amino acids including 5 g of BCAA, which, combined with exercise, may help support muscle maintenance.

 NOTHING IN THIS WEBSITE IS INTENDED AS, OR SHOULD BE CONSTRUED AS, MEDICAL ADVICE.
 ANY HEALTHCARE AND/OR NUTRITIONAL MATERIAL CONTAINED IN THIS WEBSITE IS FOR CONSUMER INFORMATIONAL AND EDUCATIONAL PURPOSES ONLY.
 SUCH MATERIAL IS NOT INTENDED AS MEDICAL ADVICE FOR CONDITIONS OR TREATMENT, NOR IS IT INTENDED AS A SUBSTITUTE FOR A MEDICAL EXAMINATION BY A HEALTHCARE PROFESSIONAL.
 CONSUMERS SHOULD CONSULT THEIR OWN HEALTH CARE PROFESSIONALS FOR INDIVIDUAL MEDICAL RECOMMENDATIONS.